-Now accepting applications for our non-profit Spring/Summer 2014 CSA.
+Now accepting applications for our Fall/Winter 20/21 CSA in Richmond, VA and Washington, DC.
 Please follow this link for more information and to sign up online!

 We were listed in the Washington Post story on flexible CSAs in the Washington DC area.

 We work with notable farms/producers like Polyface Farms, Goats r Us, Green Fence Farm, Pampatike Organic Farm, Promise Land Pastures, Agriberry and Twin Oaks along with our own urban farm and agricultural educational center, BusFarm.

 We are vegan, gluten-free, paleo, WAPF and food allergy friendly.
 We offer payment plans.
 Got an issue?
 Ask us and we’ll see if we can accommodate you!
 We donate missed pickups (without prior arrangements) to needy families.
 You can also sponsor a family for one time, or the whole season.
 Contact us for info on being a sponsor.

 Our mission is to grow, source and distribute fresh local products, and encourage a healthy diet of home-grown/hand-made items from our local food shed.
 Together we can make positive changes to our food system, create local resiliency, educate our youth, create jobs and promote healthier living.
 Please help support our efforts and our local farmers.